Akshat17102001/hq-docs-lite/outstatic/content/docs/candidate-review-how-to-assess-and-filter-candidates-effectively.md

 **How It Helps?**

 - AI-generated candidate insights provide a detailed evaluation after vetting.
 - Candidates rated 5 and 4 stars are the best matches for your role.
 - Insights allow you to review candidates directly without manual screening.
 - Filters help you refine the candidate list to focus on the most suitable options.

 **What’s Covered in the Video?**

+- How candidate insights are generated and what they mean.
+- How to interpret star ratings to identify top candidates.
 - How to apply filters to refine your selection.
 - Steps to take after reviewing insights to move forward with hiring.

 **Watch the Video**